 Students can be alter servers, participate in the choir and handbells.

 Weekly Prayer Corner

 We ask that you include WCS students, families and staff in your prayers.
-If there is someone in your family that you would like to pray for, please email the family member's name to Mrs. Hernandez to include in our weekly prayer corner.
+If there is someone in your family that you would like to pray for, please email the family member's name to include in our weekly prayer corner.

 Catholic Schools Walk

 In early fall WCS families, teachers and staff, parish members and friends participate in the annual "Soles for Catholic Education" walk at Mount Mary University to raise awareness of the benefits of Catholic education.
 What makes this walk unique is that we gather as an archdiocesan community, but schools keep the money they raise to be used for tuition assistance.
 See you at the starting line!